 All sanders come with collection bags.
 However, Palm sanders with a vacuum will be ideal.
 An ideal tool will be the Genesis GP080 Palm sander with a vacuum, replacement sandpaper, and dust-proof switch (Source).

-The type of sandpaper it uses determines the number of materials you can work on.
-A quarter sheet of sandpaper is the standard when you are using the Palm sander.
+The type of sandpaper determines the number of materials you can work on.
+A quarter sheet of sandpaper is the standard when using the Palm sander.
 You will not use the entire sandpaper at once, and you can get up to four pieces of sandpaper.
 The sandpaper has a way of vibrating when you are holding it.

 Power and speed

-Less power is used with the Palm sander, which might be why it comes with affordable prices.
 Power determines speed.
-However, some models use more power and have greater speeds.
+Less power is used with the Palm sander, which might be why it comes at affordable prices.
+However, some models use more power and have more incredible speeds.

 What could be better?